theREDspace/phaser2-flump-plugin/README.md

 # Phaser 2 - Flump Plugin
 A plugin for Phaser 2 that loads and plays [Flump][1] animations.

 Flump is a tool that exports vector timeline animations from Adobe Animate to rasterized sprite atlases and JSON data.
-This plaugin will allow developers to load Flump sprite atlases into Phaser's asset cache, and will parse Flump's library JSON to allow Phaser to play Flash-like animations.
+This plugin will allow developers to load Flump sprite atlases into Phaser's asset cache, and will parse Flump's library JSON to allow Phaser to play Flash-like animations.

 This plugin is ported from the Flump exporter which was written in Actionscript 3 for Starling.
 It provides some improvements and additional features from its Actionscript counter part.
 Basing the plugin off the exporter allows it to provide the most accurate representation of how your animations look when viewed from the exporter.

 ## Improvements
-- Smooter motion when interpolating between keyframes
+- Smoother motion when interpolating between keyframes
 - Playback complete and playback loop specific events
 - A couple bug fixes